getmaxun/maxun_docs/docs/api/runs.md

 ### 2. Request: Run A Robot By ID
 - Request type: POST
 - Route: `/api/robots/{id}/runs`
-- Description: When you need to run a robot and get its captured data, you can use this endpoint to create a run for the robot.
-For now, you can poll the GET endpoint to retrieve a run's details as soon as it is finished.
+- Description: When you need to execute a robot and retrieve the data it captures, you can use this endpoint to initiate a new run.

 We are working on webhook support to notify you when a run is finished.